 But dispensaries do not exist in all states, and regulations may affect product variety.

-Convenience Stores & Gas Stations
+Buy CBD at Convenience Stores and Gas Stations

-If you’re googling something like “CBD gummies near me,” the closest place that comes up may well be one of these.
+If you’re Googling something like “CBD gummies near me,” the closest place that comes up may well be one of these.
 But at the time of this writing, convenience stores are really the last place to look when considering where to buy CBD oil.

 First, it’s unlikely that store operators or employees will have any useful knowledge about the products they offer.
 Product sourcing is another area of concern.
 While some gas stations carry reputable, quality-focused brands, others offer products shrouded in mystery.